Skip to main content

 • a premature labour

-• previous treatment to remove part of your cervix
+• treatment to remove part of your cervix (the neck of your womb)

-Non-urgent advice: Talk to your GP and book your hospital visit early if
+Non-urgent advice: Contact your GP for an early hospital visit if you had:

 • treatments on your cervix